Women’s weight reduction is influenced by several variables than diet and exercise.

 It also makes calorie counting simple, which may help with weight reduction.

-Increased dietary fiber slows stomach emptying and keeps you fuller longer, helping you lose weight.
+Increased dietary fibre slows stomach emptying and keeps you fuller longer, helping you lose weight.

 8. Consume Fibre

-Dietary fiber lowered caloric intake 10% and resulted in 4.2 lb (1.9 kg) weight reduction in 3.8 months.
+Dietary fibre lowered caloric intake by 10% and resulted in a 4.2 lb (1.9 kg) weight reduction in 3.8 months.

-Fruits, vegetables, legumes, nuts, seeds, and whole grains are all good sources of fiber.
+Fruits, vegetables, legumes, nuts, seeds, and whole grains are all good sources of fibre.

 9. Practice Mindful Eating